marc0janssen/pixlovarr/readme.md

 You can list the custom tags of the Pixlovarr users by the command /lt as an admin.
 These tags can be added to Sonarr or Radarr.
-If the tags are added to Sonarr or Radarr, anytime a user adds a serie of movie, their tag is added to the downloaded media in Sonarr of Radarr.
+If the tags are added to Sonarr or Radarr, anytime a user adds a serie or movie, their tag is added to the downloaded media in Sonarr of Radarr.

 You can later use the tagged media to your liking.